cpacker/MemGPT/docs/local_llm.md

-!!! question "Need help?"
+---
+title: MemGPT + open models
+excerpt: Set up MemGPT to run with open LLMs
+category: 6580da9a40bb410016b8b0c3
+---

+> 📘 Need help?
+>
-    If you need help visit our [Discord server](https://discord.gg/9GEQrxmVyE) and post in the #support channel.
+> If you need help visit our [Discord server](https://discord.gg/9GEQrxmVyE) and post in the #support channel.
+>

-    You can also check the [GitHub discussion page](https://github.com/cpacker/MemGPT/discussions/67), but the Discord server is the official support channel and is monitored more actively.
+> You can also check the [GitHub discussion page](https://github.com/cpacker/MemGPT/discussions/67), but the Discord server is the official support channel and is monitored more actively.

-!!! warning "MemGPT + local LLM failure cases"
+> ⚠️ MemGPT + open LLM failure cases
+>

-    When using open LLMs with MemGPT, **the main failure case will be your LLM outputting a string that cannot be understood by MemGPT**.
+> When using open LLMs with MemGPT, **the main failure case will be your LLM outputting a string that cannot be understood by MemGPT**.
 MemGPT uses function calling to manage memory (eg `edit_core_memory(...)` and interact with the user (`send_message(...)`), so your LLM needs generate outputs that can be parsed into MemGPT function calls.
+>

-    Make sure to check the [local LLM troubleshooting page](../local_llm_faq) to see common issues before raising a new issue or posting on Discord.
+> Make sure to check the [local LLM troubleshooting page](local_llm_faq) to see common issues before raising a new issue or posting on Discord.

 ### Installing dependencies
 To install dependencies required for running local models, run: